tensorflow/tfjs-models/kmeans/README.md

 - **x:** Test data, a tensor in shape `[nInstances, nFeatures]`.

-Returns a vector representing the prediction on test data `x`, with shape `[nInstances, 1]`.
-Each dimension of the vector is an integer, representing the cluster ID a data instance belongs to.
+Returns a `Int32Array`  representing the prediction on test data `x`, with length `nInstances`.
+Each element of the array is an integer, representing the cluster ID a data instance in the test dataset `x` belongs to.